kabaothao/ADRIFT/README.md

 ## General Information

 - What is the purpose of your project?
-- To build a budget tracker application to add expenses and deposits with or without a connection.
+- To build a react portfolio application.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->